dschuchardt/FetchRewards/README.md

         7) under Variable value, type C:\Program Files\Java\jdk-17.0.5
         8) click ok to close the window
 4) Install Eclipse or any Spring Boot compatible IDE - https://www.eclipse.org/downloads/
-5) Install Postman to test the API - https://www.postman.com/downloads/
+5) Install Postman for testing the web service- https://www.postman.com/downloads/
+    - click the Windows 64-bit button to download
+    - click the file to run the installer.
+Once the installation is complete, Postman should launch automatically
+    - click "Skip and go to the app" near the bottom of left side of the window

 Instructions to run this web service project via the command line in Windows: